Steeff0/steeff0.github.io/_posts/2019-08-01-my-website-in-Jekyll.md

 > No unnecessary tools needed for building Jekyll, when you use Docker!

 Currently I slowly build my Jekyll website, by adding [Bootstrap 4][bootstrap], [Font Awesome][fontawesome], custom templates and change the design so that it will turn, form a plain Jekyll site, to my own website created with Jekyll.
-If you have any questions about how I solved different problems, you can always contact me.

 [jekyll]: https://jekyllrb.com/
 [slack]: https://slack.com/